 ― Pema Chödrön, Start Where You Are: A Guide to Compassionate Living

-Although I maintained my daily sitting practice (and continued examining the Lojong slogans) this week, the Universe also brought forth an unexpected, deeply healing, musical incantation.
-It emerged not from the Sacred Sounds of an eastern spiritual tradition, but from the first "girl group" to top the Billboard Top 100.
-Softy singing in my "mind's ear" this heavenly chorus of young women from New Jersey immediately transformed my state of mind.
-I had been pretty funked out at that moment, then, instantaneously, a grin emerged on my mug, the quality of my consciousness became brighter and lighter.
+The healing artists were one of the first 1960's "girl groups" to top the Billboard Top 100.
+Softly singing in my "mind's ear" this heavenly chorus of young women from New Jersey immediately transformed my state of mind.
+I had been pretty funked out at that moment.
+Then, instantaneously, a grin emerged on my mug, the quality of my consciousness became brighter and lighter.
 All it took was the Shirelle's simple refrain:

 "Mama said there'll be days like this